collapsed-stacks/startups/questions/5776/find-best-source-of-funds.md

 - tagged: `tech-company`, `startup-costs`, `investment`, `investors`
 - score: 1

-<p>We have an idea for startup.
+We have an idea for startup.
 We have created business plan for this startup which include everything about it marketing, business model and so on.
 We would like to know how to get funds for this project, but we don't know which option is right one for us.
 We are 2 students both of us are programmers we wanna create social networking site and we need at least 6 people to make it happen and we live in central Europe and many investors are don't wanna invest into this project because of that they consider it as a big "risk".
 They also said it is good idea.
-So we wanna know where to find investors for this project. </p>
+So we wanna know where to find investors for this project.

 ## Answer 5779